jerome3o/schemallm/jsongpt/README.md

 * [ParserLLM](https://github.com/r2d4/parserllm)
 * [jsonformer](https://github.com/1rgs/jsonformer)

+Potential quick approaches:

+* Use jsonformer as is
-Potential quick approaches would be to generate a parser for a given JSON schema, and hand that to ParserLLM.
+* Generate a context free grammar from a given JSON schema, and hand that to ParserLLM.